What is breast cancer?

 Finding a lump in your breast doesn’t mean you have breast cancer

 There are several benign (not cancer) conditions that can occur in the breast and may cause a lump.
 Also many women will experience lumpy breasts just before their period.
 This is a normal response to changing hormones and often the lump or lumpiness disappears after the period.
 However, if this doesn’t go away, it’s important to get it checked out by a doctor.
-Any new lump should always be assessed by a doctor, however old you are.
-Don’t be afraid that you’re wasting the doctor’s time.
+Any new lump should always be assessed by a doctor, regardless of your age or whether you are still having periods or not.